ADHD and feelings of remorse

 Regret is when people wish they hadn’t taken the action they took or said the hurtful thing they said.
 This is often because their action had a consequence that upsets them.
 Maybe their actions got them into trouble, for instance.

-Remorse, on the other hand, is about feeling bad about having made someone else upset.
-It’s feeling empathy for others and guilt that you’ve caused them pain.
+Remorse, on the other hand, is feeling bad about having made someone else upset.
+It’s feeling empathy for others — and guilt that you’ve caused them pain.
+For example, remorse is feeling bad about having said something hurtful to a friend in an angry moment.

-How executive functioning issues can lead to remorse
+How executive function challenges can lead to remorse

-There are other aspects of executive functioning challenges that may cause kids to do things that make them feel remorse.
-They can include:
+Executive function challenges may cause people to do things that make them feel remorse.
+These challenges can include:

 Trouble with apologizing

-All this can lead to kids not only feeling remorseful, but also to feeling bad about themselves.
-Some kids may even feel like it’s just “one more thing” about ADHD that makes them different or not “good enough.”
+All this can lead to feelings of remorse.
+But it can also lead people to feel bad about themselves.
+They may even feel like it’s just “one more thing” about ADHD that makes them different or not “good enough.”

-• Help put things in perspective.
-Kids with ADHD often have trouble shifting their perspective from one situation to another.
-You can say things like, “Yes, you hurt my feelings, but what’s important is to find ways to make sure this doesn’t keep happening.”
+• Put things in perspective.
+People with ADHD often have trouble shifting their perspective from one situation to another.
+It’s important to acknowledge when someone’s feelings have been hurt.
+But it’s also important to find ways to make sure it doesn’t happen again.

-• Teach your child how to apologize.
-Apologizing is different from just saying “I’m sorry.”
+• Give a genuine apology.
+Apologizing is more than just saying “I’m sorry.”
 It involves reflecting on your actions, taking responsibility for them, and coming up with a plan to respond differently next time.
-Watch a video and download a “cheat sheet” of how to use the S-O-R-R-Y method to make a genuine apology.
+The SORRY method can help kids (and even adults) learn how to give genuine apologies.

-The cycle of doing “bad” things and then feeling like a “bad” person can have a negative impact on your child.
-It can lower self-esteem and the motivation to keep trying.
-Knowing the challenges of ADHD allows you to help your child avoid negative situations and handle feelings of remorse.
+The cycle of doing “bad” things and then feeling like a “bad” person can have a negative impact on both kids and adults.
+Knowing the challenges of ADHD can help people better handle feelings of remorse.
+Learn about other behaviors related to ADHD, like mood swings and trouble managing emotions.

 Key takeaways

-• Kids with ADHD often have great empathy for others.
+• People with ADHD can have great empathy for others.

 • ADHD challenges can make it especially hard for them to apologize.

-• Putting things in perspective for your child can help your child let go of guilty feelings and move forward.
+• Putting things in perspective can help people with ADHD let go of guilty feelings and move forward.

 Share